 ■ What is the estimated sales cycle for this deal based on what has happened in the past?” (https://hbr.org/resources/pdfs/comm/oracle/hbr_oracle_report_v2.pdf)

 Digital body language may be the secret sauce that you add to your proposal to make it stand out from the rest.
 Remember, the proposal process is a competitive one.
 You cannot provide too much data if that data proves your firm’s value to the client.

 Beyond the need for data and digital innovation, don’t forget a business basic.

 Say thank you to your prospect for taking the time to review your proposal.
 Show respect for your client’s time.

 Before you send your proposal, take one more look and cut it where you can.
 Trim any repetition.
 Be concise and clear.

 Remember that even the noted French philosopher Blaise Pascal once wrote to a colleague, “I’m sorry for the length of this letter.
 I did not have the time to make it shorter.”

-If you want your business proposals, quotes, and contracts to stand out and give you the best chance at winning new clients, use ClientPoint Proposal Software.
+If you want your business proposals, quotes, and contracts to stand out and give you the best chance at winning new clients, use ClientPoint Business and Proposal management software.
 It makes creating and formatting professional business proposals, quotes, and contracts fast and easy.